 Study at a university to become an engineer

-At the Aalto University, you can study to become a Master of Science (Technology) with specialisation in real estate economics (in Finnish) or geoinformatics.
+At the Aalto University, you can study to become a Master of Science (Technology) with specialisation in real estate economics and geoinformatics (in Finnish).
 The task field of a M.Sc.
 (Tech.) is extensive within the field of spatial data and surveying.
 The professional title could be, for instance, basic survey manager, development director, spatial data consultant, application manager or city geodesist.